mikecroucher/Intro_to_HPC/README.md

-# Using the High Performance Computing (HPC) systems at Sheffield
+# Using Spark and Scala on the High Performance Computing (HPC) systems at Sheffield

 ## Presentation